elastic/kibana/docs/development/core/public/kibana-plugin-public.scopedhistory.block.md

 ## Remarks

-We prefer that applications use the `onAppLeave` API because it supports a more graceful experience that prefers a modal when possible, falling back to a confim dialog box in the beforeunload case.
+We prefer that applications use the `onAppLeave` API because it supports a more graceful experience that prefers a modal when possible, falling back to a confirm dialog box in the beforeunload case.